Frank Pommersheim

-Frank Pommersheim is an American professor, author, and poet specializing in the field of American Indian law.
+Frank Pommersheim (born December 12, 1943) is an American professor, author, and poet specializing in the field of American Indian law.
 Pommersheim is serving on several tribal appellate courts and serves as the Chief Justice for the Cheyenne River Sioux Tribal Court of Appeals and the Rosebud Sioux Supreme Court and is also notable for his involvement in The Camden 28.

 Early life and education

 Frank Pommersheim was born in New York City but moved to the Rosebud Sioux Reservation in 1974 where he worked for 10 years before joining the University of South Dakota faculty in 1984.
 Pommersheim graduated in 1965 with a Bachelor of Arts from Colgate University.
 He earned a J.D. from Columbia Law School in 1968 and a MPA from Harvard University.